retogerber/MIMIC/config/README.md

 - `microscopy_pixel_size`: size of microscopy pixels in micrometer
 - `coords_filename`: name of `-coords.h5` file as obtained from step `Manually using napari-imsmicrolink` or empty.
 If present the file should be placed in `results/{PROJECT_NAME}/data/IMS`
 - `imzml_filename`: name of `.imzML` file (in directory `results/data/{PROJECT_NAME}/IMS` ), `.ibd` file with same base name has to be present in the same directory
+- (optional) `postIMSpreIMSmask`: type of mask extraction for registration between preIMS and postIMS.
+Default is None (no mask), other available options are "bbox" and "segment"
 - (optional) `IMS_rotation_angle`: int, default=0, one of 0,90,180,270.
 Initial IMS rotation angle relative to postIMS microscopy image
+- (optional) `IMC_rotation_angle`: int, default=0, one of 0,90,180,270.
+Initial IMC rotation angle relative to postIMC microscopy image
 - (optional) `IMS_to_postIMS_n_splits`: int, default=19, should be a whole number between 3 and 19, number of splits for thresholding to find IMS ablation marks
 - (optional) `IMS_to_postIMS_init_gridsearch`: int, default=3, should be a whole number between 0 and 3, number of rounds of gridsearch for IMS ablation mark to IMS pixel initial registration
 - (optional) `within_IMC_fine_registration`: bool, default=True, should an additional registration step IMS to postIMS be done only taking into account IMS pixels within the location of IMC.